MrRancy/lab-app-integration-guide/README.md

 Option 2 - App deeplink
 =======================

-**NOTE:** Deeplinks are supported only on the iOS version of ITP app for now.

 In this option you are generating and presenting the information needed for creating a unique decentralized identifier DID in the form of an App deeplink.
 Deeplinks are suitable for mobile browser → app or for app → app use cases.
 When you have a passenger using his phone to book a test at the lab and you don't have a way to present the QR code in the mobile browser, as an alternative you can present a clickable button, which when clicked will open up the TravelPass app with the request to share the passport data.
 Another example would be when sending out an email with a clickable button, which when clicked will open up the TravelPass app and display a request to share data.

 Deeplinks can be used in following ways: